Offer a CSA Program

 Only 5.6% of Kentucky adults meet the Center for Disease Control and Prevention's daily vegetable intake recommendation, and a majority struggle with diet-related illnesses.
 Starting a workplace CSA program is a low-cost way to invest in employee health by increasing access to a regular supply of fresh vegetables.

 CSA is a commitment to consuming fresh, healthy foods.
-When employees become CSA members they plan meals around the seasonal produce in the weekly farm share.
+When employees become CSA members, they plan meals around the seasonal produce in the weekly farm share.

-KY Farm Share Coalition CSA Shares
+Partner Farm CSA Shares

 CSA shares include a mixture of vegetables and some fruit.
 Partner farms offer multiple share sizes that range from small (5-8 items), regular (6-9 items), and XL (10-14 items).
 Members can choose which size works best for their household.
 The farms also offer varying payment plans so that CSA members can pay in full or split up payments.
+The cost of a CSA share varies based on the number of items and weeks in the CSA season.

 Small Share